-There is a clear link between getting a year 12 certificate (or equivalent qualification) and improved social and economic outcomes for all young people.
-The Australian Government recognises the importance of education and training and is encouraging young people to complete school and successfully transition to further education, training or work.
+There is a clear link between getting a Year 12 certificate (or equivalent qualification) and improved social and economic outcomes for young people.

-The Australian Government provides funding for all schools, both government and non-government.
+The Australian Government provides funding for schools, both government and non-government.

 The Australian Government recognises that schools play a vital role in promoting the social and emotional development and wellbeing of young Australians.